Koodt/TrackWild/README.md

-# trackwild
+# TrackWild

-Global wildlife risk intelligence platform powered by crowdsourced observations, AI-assisted validation, and predictive activity mapping.
+TrackWild is an open platform for collecting wildlife observations, validating evidence with AI, and generating predictive wildlife activity maps.

+Our mission is simple:

+> Help people understand and avoid unexpected encounters with wildlife while protecting the animals themselves.

+TrackWild is designed to reduce dangerous human–wildlife encounters, not to help people locate wildlife in real time.